-Table E.3 - Additional Requirement Stereotypes
+Table E-3: Additional Requirement Stereotypes

-Stereotype Base Class Properties Constraints Description "performanceRequirement" "extendedrequirement" N/A satisfied by a value property Requirement that quantitatively measures the extent to which a system, or a system part, satisfies a required capability or condition. "physicalRequirement" "extendedrequirement" N/A satisfied by a structural element.
-Requirement that specifies physical characteristics and/or physical constraints of the system, or a system part. "designConstraint" "extendedrequirement" N/A satisfied by a block or part Requirement that specifies a constraint on the implementation of the system or system part, such as the system must use a commercial off the shelf component.
+Stereotype Base class Properties Constraints Description "extendedRequirement" "requirement" source: String risk: RiskKind verifyMethod: VerifyMethodKind N/A A mix-in stereotype that contains generally useful attributes for requirements. "functionalRequirement" "extendedrequirement" N/A satisfied by an operation or behavior Requirement that specifies an operation or behavior that a system, or part of a system, must perform. "interfaceRequirement" "extendedrequirement" N/A satisfied by a port, conector, item flow, and/or constraint property Requirement that specifies the ports for connecting systems and system parts and the optionally may include the item flows across the connector and/or interface constraints. "performanceRequirement" "extendedrequirement" N/A satisfied by a value property Requirement that quantitavely measures the extent to which a system, or a system part, satisfies a required capability or condition. "physicalRequirement" "extendedrequirement" N/A satisfied by a structural element Requirement that specifies physical characteristics and/or physical constraints of the system, or a system part. "designConstraint" "extendedrequirement" N/A satisfied by a block or part Requirement that specifies a constraint on the implementation of the system or system part, such as the system must use a commercial off the shelf component.

-Table E.4 provides the definition of the non-normative enumerations that are used to type properties of "extendedRequirement" stereotype of Figure E.3.
+Table E-4 provides the definition of the non-normative enumerations that are used to type properties of "extendedRequirement" stereotype of Figure E.3.